benmosheron/alpha-vantage-scala/README.md

 # alpha-vantage-scala
 ### A Basic Wrapper around the Alpha Vantage Data API

-Version 0.0.1

 AVS supports the daily time series data API.

 To create an API instance you will need to pass in API key.
 Optional constructor arguments are:
 * outputSize: Either "full" (default) or "compact".
 This parameter will be passed to the API as the `outputsize` query string parameter.
-* logger: A scalalogging logger.
-By default a new scalalogging logger will be instantiated.
+* logger: A scala-logging logger.
+By default a new scala-logging logger will be instantiated.

 ```
 import avs.Api